Gwen Stefani and Blake Shelton Step Out With Her Kids, Pack on the PDA

 Gwen Stefani will soon be the mother of a teenager!

-Over the weekend, the No Doubt front woman and her boyfriend of more than three years, Blake Shelton, had a day of fun at Knott's Berry Farm, a theme park in Bueno Park, California.
+Over the weekend, the No Doubt front woman and her boyfriend of more than three years, Blake Shelton, had a day of fun at Knott's Berry Farm, a theme park in Buena Park, California.
 The pair was at the exciting location in honor of Stefani's son Kensington, who will celebrate his 13th birthday later this month.
 Shelton, 42, and Stefani, 49, were also joined by her two other children, Zuma, 10, and Apollo, 5, all of whom she shares with her ex-husband, Gavin Rossdale.

 While they were there for a family outing, Shelton and Stefani made sure to squeeze in some time for themselves.
 Shelton kept in casual in a blue shirt, jeans and a baseball cap, while Stefani was her usual stylish self in a patchwork green jacket, distressed jeans and neon Moschino sneakers.